-Upon looking for material about the National Electrical Code, I noticed a great tool that fellow guide, Juan Rodriguez, Guide to Construction, informed us about.
+Upon looking for material about the National Electrical Code, we noticed a great tool that fellow guide, Juan Rodriguez, Guide to Construction, informed us about.
 This remarkable application is used in some smartphones and can give you up to date information on 2011 code changes in a flash!
 As Juan quotes, "What will they think of next?"
-Please read more of his comments and check out the links to these applications.

 There are the top bathrooms codes you need to live by to remain safe and keep your electrical devices working properly with bathrooms and its safety.

 The National Electrical Code has specific requirements for dwelling units.
 Ground-fault circuit interrupters are designed to save lives and are to be used in wet and damp locations in and around the home and outbuildings.
 Article 210.8 states that ground-fault circuit interrupters shall be used for all 125-volt, single-phase, 15- and 20- amp receptacles.